 Urinary bladder cancer can be grouped into three general categories by stage at presentation: non-muscle-invasive (formerly described as superficial), muscle-invasive, and metastatic.
 Each differs in clinical behavior, primary management, and outcome.

-The primary bladder tumor is staged according to the depth of invasion into the bladder wall or beyond ...
+The primary bladder tumor is staged according to the depth of invasion into the bladder ...